king-martinien/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Write a script that set the permission of the file hello as : no permission for owner and group owner, all permissions to other users
 - Write a script that set the mode of the file hello to -rwxr-x-wx
 - Write a script that sets the mode of the file hello the same as olleh's mode
+- Write a script that create a directory called my_dir with permission 751 in the working directory